mwkpe/rand/cpp_guide/cpp_guidelines.md

 # 4. Programming conventions
 ## 4.1 Header includes
-* Explicitly include all headers you use.
+* Explicitly include all headers you use
-* Prefer including headers in the source file instead of the header file.
+* Prefer including headers in the source file instead of the header file
-* Prefer forward declaration whenever possible.
+* Prefer forward declaration whenever possible
-* Always include the C++ version, e.g. include `<cmath>` and not `<math.h>`.
+* Always include the C++ version, e.g. include `<cmath>` and not `<math.h>`
 * Include headers in the following order:
 1. Current source file's header
 2. C++ Standard libraries